 More links on Carmelo

-- The Guru’Guay Guide to Uruguay: Beaches, Ranches and Wine Country has an entire chapter on Carmelo.
-Get it on Amazon
+- The Guru’Guay Guide to Uruguay: Beaches, Ranches and Wine Country

 - The New York Times called Carmelo a Tuscany in minature